grpc/grpc-go/SECURITY.md

 Find the dependency tree (e.g., `mvn dependency:tree`), and look for versions of:
  - `io.grpc:grpc-netty`
- - `io.netty:netty-codec-http2`
+ - `io.netty:netty-handler` (really, make sure all of io.netty except for netty-tcnative has the same version)
  - `io.netty:netty-tcnative-boringssl-static:jar`

 If `netty-tcnative-boringssl-static` is missing, then you either need to add it as a dependency, or use alternative methods of providing ALPN capability by reading the *Transport Security (TLS)* section carefully.

-If you have both `netty-codec-http2` and `netty-tcnative-boringssl-static` dependencies, then check the versions carefully.
+If you have both `netty-handler` and `netty-tcnative-boringssl-static` dependencies, then check the versions carefully.
 These versions could've been overridden by dependency management from another BOM.
 You would receive the "ALPN is not configured properly" exception if you are using incompatible versions.

 If you have other `netty` dependencies, such as `netty-all`, that are pulled in from other libraries, then ultimately you should make sure only one `netty` dependency is used to avoid classpath conflict.
 The easiest way is to exclude transitive Netty dependencies from all the immediate dependencies, e.g., in Maven use `<exclusions>`, and then add an explict Netty dependency in your project along with the corresponding `tcnative` versions.
 See the versions table below.